What does an assessment include?

 Autism Spectrum Disorder (ASD) is a complex developmental disorder commonly diagnosed in early childhood.
 All children with autism are unique, although parents often notice that their child has challenges in how they communicate socially and often have a narrow range of interests and repetitive behaviours.

 The assessment is completed in a single session with the child and the clinician.

 The assessment includes tasks such as make-believe and interactive play, conversations and story-telling, emotions and social difficulties.

 Cognitive Assessments (6-16 yrs)

 A cognitive assessment can help you to understand your child’s thinking capacity and to maximise the way they use their cognitive abilities.
-They can be used to develop strategies to overcome areas of weakness, and assess learning disorders (e.g. dyslexia, maths disorder) or attention problems (e.g. ADHD).
+They can be used to develop strategies to overcome areas of weakness, (e.g. dyslexia, maths disorder) or attention problems (e.g. ADHD).